 Remember that this is just an estimate.
 Each person exercises at a different level of intensity, and it’s impossible to determine an exact amount of calories that will be burned while doing this type of exercise.

 The average daily caloric intake for a moderately active 26-year-old woman is 2,600 calories (to maintain their weight).
 Estimating a weight of about 150 pounds, a 60-minute workout would burn about 650 calories.
 Adding in any other activities, such as steps taken or flights of stairs climbed throughout the day, ellipticals for weight loss may be a viable option.

 Benefits of cardio training

-According to the US Office of Disease Prevention and Health Promotion, in order to attain the most health benefits from physical activity, adults need at least 150 to 300 minutes of moderate-intensity aerobic activity, like brisk walking or fast dancing, each week.
-Adults also need muscle-strengthening activity, like lifting weights or doing push-ups, at least 2 days each week.
+One of the biggest benefits of using an elliptical for weight loss is that it can incorporate cardio training into a workout routine.
+According to the U.S. Office of Disease Prevention and Health Promotion, in order to attain the most health benefits from physical activity, adults need at least 150 to 300 minutes each week of moderate-intensity aerobic activity, like brisk walking or fast dancing.
+Adults also need muscle-strengthening activity, like lifting weights or doing push-ups, at least two days a week.

 An elliptical weight-loss plan can accomplish both of these suggested tasks.